ember-learn/cli-guides/guides/appendix/windows.md

 The two primary reasons are:

 * Lack of enabled-by-default symlinks
-* Generally slower FS operations on NTFS
+* Generally slower filesystem operations on NTFS

 #### For the best possible Windows experience